AdminVin/W1X-Debloat/README.md

 https://github.com/AdminVin/Debloat/blob/main/W10-11/x64/W1X%20Debloat.exe

-(Select the three dots at the top right > Download)
+- Select the three dots at the top right > Download
-<br>This file gets falsely flagged in Edge and Chrome for being malicious.
+- This file gets falsely flagged in Edge and Chrome for being malicious.
-<br> After starting the download with the link above, hold Control and press "J"
+- If the file doesn't download after clicking, hold Control and press "J"
-Click on the three dots on the right and select "Keep" (for edge) [Chrome](chrome://downloads/) [Edge](edge://downloads/all)
+- Click on the three dots to the fight of the file and select "Keep" (for Edge) or select "Continue download" (for Chrome) [Chrome](chrome://downloads/) [Edge](edge://downloads/all)
 <br>